 Important design parameters of diode bars are the number of emitters, their width and spacing.
 With respect to beam quality and brightness, it is ideal to get the output power from a small number of closely spaced emitters.
 However, the optical intensity at the output facet is limited by the risk of catastrophic optical damage of the mirror coatings, and the output power is also limited by the active volume.
 In addition, closely spaced emitters may be too difficult to cool, at least in continuous-wave operation; such diode bars are sometimes used only in quasi-continuous-wave operation with not too long pump pulses.

 Under ideal conditions, diode bars can have lifetimes of many thousands of hours.
 However, devices often fail long before the specified lifetime is reached.
-This is not necessarily a consequence of faults in the production or the design, but can be caused by a variety of factors outside the control of the manufacturer, such as short voltage spikes caused by a defective or ill-designed diode laser driver (often during switching the device on or off), or by too high an operation temperature, which itself can be caused by too high a drive current or insufficient cooling.
+This is not necessarily a consequence of faults in the production or the design, but can be caused by a variety of factors outside the control of the manufacturer, such as short voltage spikes caused by a defective or ill-designed laser diode driver (often during switching the device on or off), or by too high an operation temperature, which itself can be caused by too high a drive current or insufficient cooling.
 Water cooling is usually fairly effective, but its effectiveness can be strongly compromised by corrosion, which can occur e.g. when the specifications for the chemical condition of the cooling water (particularly its ion content) are not met.
 On the other hand, too strong cooling can cause problems via condensation, when the dew point is reached.
-Obviously, the whole diode laser system has to be properly designed in order to exploit the full lifetime potential of the bars.
+Besides, deviations from the intended operation temperature can lead to substantial deviations of emission wavelength, typically with a temperature coefficient around 0.3 nm/K. Obviously, the whole diode laser system has to be properly designed in order to exploit the full lifetime potential of the bars.

 |||R. Diehl (ed.), High-Power Diode Lasers: Fundamentals, Technology, Applications, Springer, Berlin (2000)|